 Data Stewardship is a vital part of Data Governance.
 It represents the allocation of specific roles and responsibilities within and organisation in order to oversee the initiatives of an Executive Steering Committee.
 These are usually quantified in a set of best practices and new policies, with the job of the data steward being to put them into practice and keep individuals within the organisation accountable.

-- Why is a Data Stewardship Model Important?
+- Why is a Data Stewardship Important?

-- Data Governance Best Practice
+- What is Data Governance Best Practice?

-- The Difference Between Data Stewardship and Data Governance
+- Data Stewardship vs Data Governance

 - Problems With Enterprise Data

-- Roles of a Data Steward
+- What are the Roles of a Data Steward?

 - Data Quality and Identity Resolution

-Why is a Data Stewardship Model Important?
+Why is a Data Stewardship Important?

 One of the primary reasons for appointing a Steward comes down to pinning down accountability in order to ultimately improve the accessibility and security of enterprise data.
 Even when a new enterprise data solution is implemented, the lack of a plan around ongoing maintenance can spell long term disaster.
 Areas of responsibility that are poorly assigned increases the likelihood that the data situation will deteriorate over time.
 This will incur further unexpected costs and hurdles.